slavo3dev/foonomad/yaml/TypeScript/narrowing.md

   }
 ```

-As you can see random variable can be type of string or array of numbers.
-We are dealing here with a multiple types of the variable.
+As you can see, a random variable can be a type of string or array of numbers.
+We are dealing here with multiple types of the variable.

 ```js
     let random: string | number[]
 ```

-If we try to transform random varibale to upperCase using javascript toUpperCase() function and assing to the initialzed value transfoormRandomToUpperCase.
+Suppose we try to transform random variable to upperCase using javascript toUpperCase() function and assign the initialized value transfoormRandomToUpperCase.
 TypeScript will scream error.

-Since we dont know , if we will het it here,a string or a number , we can't be certain that whis will be string and we will be able to call here function tu toUpperCase()
+Since we don't know if we will get it here, a string or a number, we can't be sure that this will be a string, and we will be able to call here function to toUpperCase().

 ```js